samid737/scrambledev/_posts/2018-01-08-phaser-3-port-cameras-reinforcement-learning.md

 You can also see the RL agent in action.
 The agent observes the environment (leader position, my position, my speed , leader speed), takes some, possibly random , predefined actions (throttle up, throttle down, speed brake full, do nothing) and based upon some pre-defined reward scheme (your too far behind/past the leader, reward = -distance), it should learn to take the actions that minimizes the reward (if im next to the leader, reward = 0,  hmmm this looks,nice, try to keep on doing these kind of actions).

 In my attempt, there where all sorts of problems I was faced with: Validating if it does learn and if it learns to converge to the right solution, the training time required,  the dimension of my state space and  the highly non-linear environment.
 In some test runs the agent was able to maintain perfect formation for about 10 seconds, but afterwards it would diverge.
-Yet I still believe with A bit more research it should be possible to get some sensible result, but darn you time....
+Yet I still believe with a bit more research it should be possible to get some sensible result, but darn you time....

 ## What's next

-With these features added I can work on scenery design, for example some enemy ground objects, Airbases to take-off and land from, buildings and A background environment.
+With these features added I can work on scenery design, for example some enemy ground objects, Airbases to take-off and land from, buildings and a background environment.
 Weapon systems, combat flight, AI, mission building would follow afterwards.
 The UI will be considered in the final stages.
 The main challenge is the generation of the scenery/world.
 It might  be necessary to implement A mission/scenery editor to facilitate the above.
 My hands are A bit tied at the moment.

-I could definitely use developer support to work on these features.
-In particular developing A mission and scenery builder/editor, which generates the JSON data fed to the simulator via GUI.
-This could be some standalone application, but A built-in mission editor would be ideal.
-A JSON Loader for loading aircraft data is implemented.
+I could definitely use some help to work on these features.
+In particular developing a mission and scenery builder/editor, which generates the JSON data fed to the simulator via GUI.
+This could be some standalone application, but a built-in mission/scene editor would be ideal.
+A JSON Loader for loading aircraft data is implemented, but a generic object loader would be needed.
 The current JSON data structure of simulated objects might have to be refactored aswell.
 Data persistance is not yet implemented.
 Implementing AI for vehicles and aircraft would be another challenge.
-If you are interested in collaborating in the development and would like to volunteer, please feel free to contact me.
+If you are interested in collaborating, please feel free to contact me.

 *Scramble JS uses Phaser 3 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*